godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 1. Put your Fellow Breaker above All
 2. Hunt from necessity, not desire.
 3. Nature before mortals, mortals before Behemoth.
-Your Company gains +1 to starting Knowledge.

 **Declaration of Freedom**
 Your Company abides by your own rules.
 Work together to pen three cardinal rules for your Company.
-Due to the fact you have no Patron past yourself and your fellow Breakers, you cannot Contact Your Patron during downtime.Your Company also gains +1 to starting Knowledge, Reputation and Morale.
+Due to the fact you have no Patron past yourself and your fellow Breakers, you cannot Contact Your Patron during downtime.

 **Duty of Care**
 Your Company must "put the wellbeing of the City-State above all else."
 You also cannot travel outside of your City-State's territory without express permission.
-Your Company gains a +2 bonus to starting  Reputation, but a -2 penalty to starting Knowledge, to represent your greater influence with your city-state and lack of information due to being on the fringe of civilization.

 **Pact of Particular Obligations**
 Your Company's Patron sets forth an odd stipulation of a sort, which will be given to you by the Fable-Maker.
-Your Company gains a +2 bonus to starting Knowledge, but a -2 penalty to starting Reputation, to represent your Patron's esoteric knowledge and social stigma.

 **Sellswords' Decree**
 Your Company follows the Sellswords' Decree:
 1. Never work for free.
 2. Always split profits with equity.
 3. Seek crowns before favors.
-If your Company's Wealth is below 4, it automatically becomes demoralized.

 **Vow of Perfect Anonymity**
+You can never Contact Your Patron.
+All members of the Company are sworn to maintain the anonymous nature of your Patron, who only contacts you through roundabout, indirect methods, oftentimes with perilous tasks.
 ### Company Areas
 #### Job: Entertainments Master
 ##### Building: Tavern Hall